-To meet the special needs of veterans, Western Reserve Care Solutions has developed the Peaceful & Proud program.
-Through Peaceful & Proud, Western Reserve Care Solutions's paid and unpaid staff receive training in trauma-informed care and other emotional issues for veterans, such as remorse or regret, anxiety and substance abuse.
+TO MEET THE SPECIAL NEEDS OF VETERANS, Hospice of the Western Reserve has developed the Peaceful & Proud program.
+Through Peaceful & Proud, Hospice of the Western Reserve's paid and unpaid staff receive training in trauma-informed care and other emotional issues for veterans, such as remorse or regret, anxiety and substance abuse.

-Veterans are assisted with ethical wills, storytelling, expressive therapies using music and art, veteranto-veteran volunteer pairing, spiritual care and counseling, resources and benefits for veterans and dependents.
+Veterans are assisted with ethical wills, storytelling, expressive therapies using music and art, veteran-toveteran volunteer pairing, spiritual care and counseling, resources and benefits for veterans and dependents.
 We recognize veterans for their military service with an Honored Veteran pin.